Ernie Ball Cobalt Slinky gauges explained: the full 12-set lineup, picked by tuning

 Extra Slinky Cobalt (.008–.038, EB 2725)

 The lightest Cobalt gauge.
 Almost exclusively a shred/speed-metal set for E standard players who want the absolute lightest bending feel.
 Not recommended below E standard; the low .038 will flap.
-Favored by a small but vocal player cohort, Paul Gilbert runs Super Slinky (.009) as his default but keeps Extra Cobalt around for high-speed passages.
+For reference, Paul Gilbert's documented default is a .009 Super Slinky (RPS); the Extra is one step lighter still.

 Super Slinky Cobalt (.009–.042, EB 2723)

-Steve Vai's primary gauge.
 The default .009 set across modern shred and fusion.
+Steve Vai, a long-documented .009 Super Slinky player, demoed the Cobalt version in Ernie Ball's 2012 launch-era videos.
 If you came up playing EVH, Vai, or Satriani recordings, this is the Cobalt set most likely to match what you were hearing.
 E standard only; on Eb standard, most players should step to .010 Regular Slinky.

 Regular Slinky Cobalt (.010–.046, EB 2721)

 The default.
 What Ernie Ball recommends as the starting Cobalt set for most players.
 E standard or Eb standard, 25.5-inch scale, rock / blues / hard rock / blues-rock.
-Steve Lukather played this gauge for his Cobalt years (he has since moved to Paradigm).
+Steve Lukather demoed this gauge in Ernie Ball's 2012 Cobalt play-test videos.
 If you don't have a reason to pick a different gauge, pick this one.

 Power Slinky Cobalt (.011–.048, EB 2720)

 One step heavier than Regular.
-The Slash gauge, documented across his Cobalt era.
+The gauge Slash beta-tested at the 2012 Cobalt launch (his current Ernie Ball signature set is an 11–48 Paradigm-core nickel set).
 Best for Eb standard or Drop D on Fender scale, or E standard for players with a heavy hand who want more low-end definition.
-Borderline for Drop D on Gibson scale; many players prefer stepping all the way to .011–.052 Skinny Top Heavy Bottom for Drop D work.
+Borderline for Drop D on Gibson scale; many players prefer stepping all the way to .011 to .052 Skinny Top Heavy Bottom for Drop D work.

 Skinny Top Heavy Bottom Cobalt (.010–.052, EB 2715)